Saga9103/t2yLLM/README.md

 ## 🛠️ ToDo

-- make webUI page accessible on other devices from local network (caddy reverse or nginx)
 - async memory handler for non blocking operations when dealing with memory
 - WebOS plugin implementation
 - use FastAPI errors